 The first advantage of a well run club is the respect and self-discipline it teaches the students especially children.
 We all love to think that our children are well behaved but it easy to come under the wrong influences in life and Taekwon Do is an excellent way to counteract this.
-Learning something like this at a young age will help them to develop excellent life skills and habits, respect and self discipline.
+Learning Taekwon Do at a young age will help them to develop excellent life skills and habits, respect and self discipline.

 As a regular member of our club you will also gain:

 Improved energy levels

 A greater sense of wellbeing

 A new hobby or skill